andreaMT15/delivery-driver/README.md

 1. Clone the repo to your local machine.
 2. ```cd``` into the delivery-driver repo
 3. Run the ```npm install``` command in your terminal
-4. Open delivery-driver-kata in your IDE
+4. Open delivery-driver folder in your IDE.
+The React app is in the delivery-driver-kata folder.

 **Technlogies Used:**